A situation faced by many an Oarsman…

 We used piano wire held next to the nails to draw a line for the outside of the forms.

 Paul then used a jigsaw to cut out the forms.
-He cut the lines proud and then used the Shopsmith 12” sanding disk to sand the forms down to the mold line.
-Note that he is doing the forms/molds in pairs.
+He cut the lines proud and then used the Shopsmith 12” sanding disk to sand the forms down to the mould line.
+Note that he is doing the forms/moulds in pairs.
 Two of the temporary screws are visible at the top of the picture.

 Paul then used a hole saw in the drill press to cut out holes for clamping the bow and stern piece laminations.
 Ted Moore recommends 2” diameter holes about 4” apart, centre to centre, 1” from the edge.

-The next step is to mount the Bow/stern forms/molds to form/mold #6.
+The next step is to mount the Bow/stern forms/moulds to form/mold #6.
 We used clamps to temporally hold everything together while we made sure that everything was in alignment.
-We decided that our inside stem/stern pieces would be ¾” wide so the bow section is at where Station #6 form/mold is ¾” across, at the top in the picture.
+We decided that our inside stem/stern pieces would be ¾” wide so the bow section is at where Station #6 form/mould is ¾” across, at the top in the picture.
 We used screws to hold everything together.

-You have to have a straight line down the centre of your strongback to centre the forms/molds to.
+You have to have a straight line down the centre of your strongback to centre the forms/moulds to.
 It is also good to have one straight, square edge to measure from.

-We clamped everything together and then used a hammer to tap the mold into square.
+We clamped everything together and then used a hammer to tap the mould into square.

 When we were satisfied that everything was square, we predrilled every hole and then screwed it together.
-We then placed the bow and stern mold onto the strongback, insuring that the bow and stern were 15’ apart.
-We then put in the rest of the forms/molds.
+We then placed the bow and stern mould onto the strongback, insuring that the bow and stern were 15’ apart.
+We then put in the rest of the forms/moulds.